raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/print-at-boot-and-shutdown.md

 ```

 ## Testing
-Ttart the shutdown service for the first boot (it should run automatically from next boot):
+Start the shutdown service for the first boot (it should run automatically from next boot):

 ```
 sudo systemctl start rcshut.service